aditya-5/Foodents/README.md

 <Strong>The easiest and safest way to savour delicious food during these unfortunate times!</font></Strong>

 ### The idea of `Foodents`
-We are first-year students in the `Department of Computer Science` at the `University of Manchester`.
+We are first-year students in the [`Department of Computer Science` ](https://www.cs.manchester.ac.uk)at [`The Univesity of Manchester`](https://www.manchester.ac.uk/).
 We come from different countries and cultures, but what brought us together was our commmon inability to keep up with a good meal schedule during term time.
 Not to mention the fact that we had to frequently self-isolate which left us with very limited ingredients in our kitchen.
 We decided to build a solution that would help not only just us, but also other students like us.

 ### Functions of `Foodents`
 *`Fridge`<br>